profake/ChatFilter/README.md

 3. SAMPFuncs

 ### [Installation]
-Put everything from this repository to your Moonloader folder.
+Extract the release zip into your Moonloader folder.

 ### [Usage]
 <p>Open the filters.txt file from the folder ChatFilter to add words that will be blocked in-game.</p>